fwcd/cfg-to-regex/README.md

 To build the application, run `mix escript.build` to generate an executable.
 This executable only requires the Erlang runtime to be installed on the system and can be invoked directly or used `escript`:

 `escript cfg_to_regex [path/to/grammar.g4]`

+Sample grammars can be found in the `examples` directory.